 Guide to Making Funeral Arrangements

-Throughout the next few days, your first point of call will be the Coroner’s appointed officer and they will guide you and advise you when you should appoint a funeral director.
-They will also be able to keep you informed as to when the deceased will be released by the coroner for the funeral to take place.
+Throughout the next few days, your first point of call will be the Coroner’s appointed officer.
+They will guide you and give advice when you need to appoint a funeral director.
+They will also be able to keep you informed as to when the deceased will be released by the Coroner for the funeral to take place.
 Please know, you are under no obligation to use the funeral director who first attends the scene.

 - Do they require a deposit?